 The Assessor is responsible for estimating the value of your property, which determines your assessed valuation.
 The Assessor does not determine your property taxes.
 Instead, the assessed valuation determines the overall share of taxes you pay.
 Because your assessment affects your property taxes, it is important that your assessed value be accurate and fair.
 It is also important that you understand how the value of your property is estimated and what can cause property values to change.

 The Assessor estimates the value of your property typically by first examining and collecting information on the physical characteristics of the property.
-Physical characteristics can include, among others, the square footage of land and improvements, the number of bedrooms in a home, whether or not the improvements include a garage, the number of bathrooms, and the nature of amenities such as swimming pools and fireplaces.
+Physical characteristics can include, among others, the square footage of land and improvements, whether or not the improvements include a garage, the number of bathrooms, and the nature of amenities such as swimming pools and fireplaces.

 State Equalized Value (SEV): 50% of Market Value or True Cash Value, commonly referred to as your property assessment.